Living Places, Living KNowledge

 Building on the pilot's success, AMCA is expanding the program in 2025 with support from the British Council's Connections Through Culture grant program.
 This initiative focuses on safeguarding Myanmar's tangible artistic assets, especially in communities affected by environmental changes, displacement, and conflict.

-Mandalay Division
+Mandalay Region

 In the middle and upper regions of Myanmar, Mandalay and its surrounding areas like Sagaing hold a rich culture closely tied to the last royal cities.
 Yet, much of its present-day creative heritage remains undocumented, despite being widely known.

-Mon State
+Mon Region

-Southern Shan State
+Southern Shan Region

 Shan region, with its rich and unique traditions, crafts, and natural heritage sites, is a cultural hub in eastern Myanmar.
 Despite this, much of its creative heritage remains undocumented.